 How Solidity Performs Transactions without Floating Point Numbers

-Instead, if you’ve written any code in Solidity, you’d be using numbers of either the signed or unsigned integer type.
+If you’ve written any code in Solidity, you’d be using numbers of either the signed or unsigned integer type.

-So, if you want to perform the same computation – five divided by two – as shown in the previous section, here’s how it will look, as part of a smart contract:
+So, if you want to perform the same computation – five divided by two – as shown in the previous section, here’s how it will look as part of a smart contract:

-However, the result that you obtain will not be the same, since Solidity does not support the float data type.
+However, the result that you obtain will not be the same since Solidity does not support the float data type.
 At least, not just yet.

 Specifically, Solidity will round the result towards zero.
-Which, in this case, and as shown above, will result in a value of two.
+Which, in this case and as shown above, will result in a value of two.
 Think of this as the modulo operation on both numbers.

 While in normal circumstances, this shouldn’t matter much, there are times when the result can lead to an error in computation.
-Which is why it is recommended to avoid or postpone the division operation as much as possible.
+This is why it is recommended to avoid or postpone the division operation as much as possible.

 Ways to Prevent the Integer Division Error